Simply connected varieties in characteristic $p>0$: Some theorems over any field

-where $f=0$ defines a smooth plane cubic, and $g=0$ is a plane quartic which (i) intersects the plane cubic $f=0$ transversally, and (ii) has abelian \'etale fundamental group, so that it is singular.
-Thus the semi-normalization of $(g=0)$ is as described in the proof of Theorem~\ref{thm2}.
-It is easy to see that $X$ has a unique singular point, given by $x=y=z=0,w=1$, whose complement $U$ contains the ample curve given by $w=0$, which is the plane curve $g=0$. \end{ex} \begin{rmk} In the above example, $X$ is a normal quartic surface with a unique singular point, whose complement $U$ is simply connected, when $U$ contains a ``special'' singular hyperplane section.
+Here are some explicit examples: assume ${\rm char}. k\neq 2,3$; take $f=x^3+y^3+z^3$.
+The following choices of $g$ satisfy the conditions above:\\ (i) $g=x^4+ay^3z$, where $a=1$ or $-1$ depending on $p$ (here $g=0$ is simply connected)\\ (ii) $g=(x^2+ay^2-4z^2)(x^2+by^2-4z^2)$, where $a\neq b$ are suitably chosen, depending on $p$ (here $g=0$ consists of 2 conics tangent at 2 points, so has abelian fundamental group); a variant is obtained by taking $b=0$, so that the quartic $g=0$ is the union of a conic and two tangent lines. \end{ex} \begin{rmk} In the above example, $X$ is a normal quartic surface with a unique singular point, whose complement $U$ is simply connected, when $U$ contains a ``special'' singular hyperplane section.
 It seems plausible to guess that $U$ is simply connected for any such quartic with a triple point, even if no such special hyperplane section exists. \end{rmk}